• Skip to primary navigation

 Saffron milk ingredients.

-Saffron – Saffron is also called kesar, kungumapoo (Tamil), zaafran, or jafron.
-Use the best quality saffron threads to make this drink.
+Saffron is also called kesar, kungumapoo (Tamil), zaafran, or jafron.
+To make this drink, use the best-quality saffron threads.

-Saffron is the most expensive spice and a lot of adulteration happens with it.
+Saffron is the most expensive spice, and it is often adulterated.
 So make sure to buy it from a trusted source only.

-Tip – I sometimes like to very lightly roast saffron strands before adding them to milk for a more profound flavor.
+Tip: I sometimes lightly roast saffron strands before adding them to milk for a more profound flavor.

-To make vegan saffron milk, replace dairy milk with any plant-based milk like almond milk, soy milk, oat milk, coconut milk, etc.
+To make vegan saffron milk, replace dairy milk with plant-based milk, such as almond milk, soy milk, oat milk, or coconut milk.

-Sugar – You can replace sugar with honey or any other sweetener of your choice.
+Sugar – You can replace sugar with honey or any other sweetener.
 You can also use sugar-free substitutes like stevia or monk fruit.

-Dried Nuts & Fruits – Adding dried nuts and fruits to this recipe is totally optional.
-I love adding them as they add a nice crunch to the drink and also make it healthier.
+Dried Nuts and Fruits – Adding dried nuts and fruits to this recipe is optional.
+They add a nice crunch to the drink and make it healthier.
 Instead of slivering, you can also powder the nuts.

 I have used almonds, cashew nuts, pistachios, chironji, and dates.
-You can also use hazelnuts, pinenuts, or any other nuts and fruits of your choice.
+You can also use hazelnuts, pinenuts, or other nuts and fruits.

-White Poppy Seeds – Poppy seeds have many health benefits and they taste great in this drink.
-However, if you don’t have access to these, feel free to skip them.
+White Poppy Seeds (Khus Khus) have many health benefits and taste great in this drink.
+However, if you can’t access them, skip them.

-You can also add in a little cardamom powder or crushed green cardamom pods for added flavor.
+You can add a little cardamom powder or crushed green cardamom pods for added flavor.

 Soak 25-30 saffron strands in 2-3 tablespoon of milk for 2 hours.
 Refrigerate the bowl while the saffron is soaking.